 Phishing is the attempt to gain sensitive information through deceptive means via email.
 The UNT IT department provides great information on phishing and how to recognize it.

-Beware of a Recent Email Phishing Scam
+Beware of a Recent Email Phishing Scams

 Some UNT faculty, staff and students received a scam email with various subject lines and a green box in the body of the message that read "Click here to open this message".
 This is a phishing attempt and you should not click on the link.
 If you received the email and clicked on the link, you should update your UNT password immediately.